An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Methods

 where $R_{p}$ is the planet radius and $\alpha$ is drawn once per stellar population from $N$($\mu$=-1, $\sigma$=0.2) if the planet is a Super-Earth (1.2 $R_{\oplus}$ < $R_{p}$ < 2 $R_{\oplus}$) and from $N$($\mu$=-1.5, $\sigma$=0.1) if the planet is a Sub-Neptune (2 $R_{\oplus}$ < $R_{p}$ < 4 $R_{\oplus}$).
-We first draw our planetary population this way, in order to calibrate the intact fraction against \citet{lam_ages_2024} and the planet host fraction against \citet{zhu_about_2018} and \citet{lam_ages_2024}, before considering only planets with orbital period less than 40 days, to compare against Z23.
-Our sample therefore slightly differs from Z23 in that it is missing planets with orbital period between 1 and 2 days.
+We then draw planet periods on either side of the radius valley as parameterized by \cite{vaneylen_asteroseismic_2018}, which found a slope $\gamma$ of -0.09$^{+0.02}_{-0.04}$, upper envelope y-intercept $a_{upp}$ of 0.44$^{+0.04}_{-0.03}$, and lower envelope y-intercept $a_{low}$ of 0.29$^{+0.04}_{-0.03}$.
+Planets are given a 5\% chance of falling within the valley.
+For each of our 30 stellar population realizations, we draw $\gamma$, $a_{upp}$, and $a_{low}$ from asymmetric distributions following the approximate method in \cite{jontof-hutter_following_2021} and \cite{barlow_asymmetric_2004}.
 Masses are ascribed using the \texttt{forecaster} radius-mass relation \citep{chen_probabilistic_2016}.
-Finally, we calculate mutual Hill stability and redraw if the system is Hill unstable \citep{chambers_stability_1996, smith_orbital_2009, fabrycky_architecture_2014}.
+We calculate mutual Hill stability and redraw if the system is Hill unstable \citep{chambers_stability_1996, smith_orbital_2009, fabrycky_architecture_2014}.
+Finally, to place our planet sample on even footing with Z23, we keep only planets with orbital period less than 40 days, to compare against Z23.